 Choosing the correct mixture of soil for your plants or vegetables can really affect how your crops turn out overall.
+Testing your soil for proper pH and nutrients is also important.
 Getting the potting right at the very start of your gardening project is what will determine whether you have a bountiful harvest of flowers or vegetables later on.

 Non-Organic Potting Soil

 - Free from contaminants

 - Neutral pH

 Non-organic dirt doesn’t contain any organic matter which means it has neutral pH.
 It is also free from contaminants which organic soil may have been from organic matter.

 Regular potting dirt is just a combination of peat, bark, and perlite or vermiculite.
 These are the main ingredients but different types and brands have different combinations of these key additions and some have added nutrients or minerals.

 Peat moss can be used straight instead of as just part of the mixture but it makes the level of watering you have to give your plants difficult to monitor.

 There are some non-organic dirt mixes that use Styrofoam to give more space for air in the soil as well as holding onto water.
 While these mixes are generally cheaper the Styrofoam does sometimes come to the surface of the dirt after a while and can blow away or look unsightly in your containers.